-To the extent that it can be determined, the project is in compliance with the applicable provisions of the DA, as well as relevant EIR mitigation measures.
+To the extent that it can be determined, the project is in compliance with the applicable provisions of the DA, as well as relevant EIR mitigation measures, except as noted in the discussion that follows.
 Since many of these also relate to project conditions, this report also evaluates compliance with these conditions, and finds that it is in compliance.
 For certain aspects of the DA, mitigation measures, and project conditions, it is not yet possible to determine compliance, because of the fluid nature of the phased project, and that such activities are subject to ongoing monitoring as development occurs.
 However, the intent of the developer is to comply with these provisions, and the development team has been working closely with the City to ensure that its actions are consistent with key requirements.